 While the engine department ensures the safe running of the ship’s machinery, the deck department is an organizational unit in which, deck officers performs navigational and other important duties directly related to the efficient working of the ship, apart from those involved with the engine room.

 One of the most important ranks among deck officers is that of a Chief Officer, the head of deck department of the ship.
-He is one of the four management level officers on the ship who report directly to the captain and is second in command after the master of the ship.
+S/He is one of the four management level officers on the ship who report directly to the captain and his/her second in command after the master of the ship.

 Important duties of a ship’s Chief Officer include

 1. Chief Officer is responsible for performing vessel navigation watch duties.

 2. S/He is responsible for the entire cargo operation in ports which includes loading, unloading, and cargo planning.

 3. S/He is the in-charge for maintenance of cargo gears and cargo carried on board ship.

 4. One of the critical tasks performed by the chief officer is the accountability of the stability of the ship.